maziac/DeZog/documentation/Usage.md

 The PC can be changed via the menu.
 Click in the source line.
 Do a right-click and choose "Move Program Counter to Cursor".

+### 'Long Addresses' Explanation

+In DeZog the term 'long address' is used to distinguish an address with banking information from a 'normal' 64k address.

+A Z80 CPU can address only 64k of address space, i.e. addresses 0x0000 to 0xFFFF.
+For big programs this is too small.
+Therefore banking/paging mechanisms have been invented which swap the memory of certain address ranges (e.g. 0xC000-0xDFFF) and exchange it with memory contents of another bank.
+E.g. the ZX 128K has 8 different memory banks.
+The ZX Next has more than 100.
+The size of a bank may also differ.
+E.g. a ZX 128K has 8 banks a 16K byte.
+The ZX Next (in assembler) uses 8K byte banks (often also referred to as a page).

+A 'long address' refers to an address (0x0000-0xFFFF) plus its bank information.
+I.e. even if an address points to an address in the Z80 64k address space, DeZog can determine the correct memory by additionally evaluating what memory is currently paged in.

 ## Unittests